nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ``auto_indent``
    Toggles automatic indentation.
 ``tab_size``
-   Number of spaces a tab is considered to be equal to.
+   Number of spaces a tab is considered equal to.
 ``translate_tabs_to_spaces``
    Determines whether to replace a tab character with ``tab_size`` number of spaces when :kbd:`Tab` is pressed.